jvprosser/CDE-Iceberg-demo/README.md

 5. Connect the shell script to the cde job
 6. Drag a CDW query over and paste 'select count(*) from default.XXX_icewine_test' ALSO make sure to add the VW connection 'cdw-hive-demo'
 7. Connect the CDE job to the CDW query
-8. Run the job and look at the results.
+8. Start the job and look at the job run for it.
+9. Go to the Airflow UI and drill in
+10. Go to Logs and drill in, show log for each DAG task.

-## CDW & Iceberg table management
+## Iceberg table management and CDW
 1. go back to the session and show the snapshots again.
 3. now go to CDW and talk about it, show visualization
 4. Go into a Hive Warehouse HUE session and select count(*)